seL4/docs/FrequentlyAskedQuestions.md

 That being said, we are currently working on and should be able to release soon:

-- ARM virtualisation support, on the Arndale and Odroid
+- verification of the RISC-V kernel
-- A port to the Odroid XU3
+- completing the 64-bit Arm version (multicore and hypervisor support)
-- WCET guarantees for the current kernel
+- verification of multicore seL4
-- An SMP version of seL4
+- [time protection](https://ts.data61.csiro.au/publications/csiroabstracts/Ge_YCH_19.abstract.pml?bib=combined) as a principled prevention of timing channels (this one is still very much cutting-edge research)